Menu Close

 QLD Evie McGuire Southport YC Optimists

-NSW/ACT Amelia (Milly) Thorne Hunters Hill SC Optimist, Flying 11
+NSW/ACT Amelia (Millie) Thorne Hunters Hill SC Optimist, Flying 11

 VIC Alexandria Ewart Davies Bay YC Pacer